Mrs. Chatterjee vs Norway: Development

 Mrs. Chatterjee Vs Norway is the first Indian film to be shot in Estonia.
 The film was announced by Rani Mukerji in March 2021.
 The film also marks the Hindi film debut of the Bengali actor Anirban Bhattacharya.

 The film is inspired by the real story of Sagarika Chakraborty and her husband Anurup Bhattacharya, an Indian couple living in Norway whose children were taken away by the Norwegian Child Welfare Services, whom the parent's claim had objections against parenting habits that are considered typical in Indian culture.

 Filming

 Principal photography began in August 2021.
 The first production schedule took place in Estonia and was completed by 21 September 2021.
 The film was wrapped up on 18 October 2021.

 Release

 Theatrical

 Mrs. Chatterjee Vs. Norway was theatrically released on 17 March 2023.

 Music

-The music of the film is composed by Amit Trivedi.
-Lyrics are written by Kausar Munir.
+The music of the film is composed by Amit Trivedi, with lyrics written by Kausar Munir.